Priory launches specialist drug addiction service in Manchester

 Physiologically, these drugs may cause cardiovascular problems, respiratory distress, nervous system damage, and they can also result in serious mental health problems, some of them for a long duration and with very damaging consequences.

 Paul Pritchard, Hospital Director, said: “This new service is an excellent way for individuals with concerns to talk about their situation and combat their issues.
 The effects of recreational drugs can be extreme.
-However, if dealt with at an early stage through proper medical help, psychological and social support, young people who are using these drugs, particularly in excess, are very likely to make a full recovery.”
+However, if dealt with at an early stage through proper medical help, psychological and social support, young people who are using these drugs, particularly in excess, are very likely to make a lasting recovery.”

 Consultant Psychiatrist, Dr Haitham Nadeem said: “National figures show that despite a fall in the use of Class A drugs like heroin, the use of club drugs including 'legal highs' and misuse of prescription medicines is on the increase and this reflects my own experience working in the Manchester area.
 It is well documented that these drugs can potentially have very serious side effects but the long-term consequences of some of the newer drugs are not yet known and that is very worrying.